-Let us first use the {\em unstable} ABC flow in the case of $A=1.0$, $B=0.7$ and $C=0.43$ as the initial condition of the NS equations (\ref{NS-1}) and (\ref{NS-2}).
-It is found that, at the beginning, since the time is not long enough for the tiny velocity disturbances to transfer into the macro-level, it is very close to the ABC flow, i.e. about 49\% starting fluid-particles are ultra-chaotic, according to Table~\ref{C_ultra-T}.
-The transition from laminar flow to turbulence occurs approximately at $t\approx 50.0 = T_{trans}$, as shown in Fig.~\ref{C043-results}, where $T_{trans}$ denotes the time of the transition occurrence.
-Knowing the velocity field $\mathbf{u}$ of the NS equations (\ref{NS-1}) and (\ref{NS-2}), we can investigate the chaotic property of trajectory of the fluid-particle starting from $\mathbf{r}_{0}$ in a similar way as mentioned in \S~2.
-When $t=50$, we use the Monte Carlo method to randomly choose 10000 starting fluid-particles in $-\pi\leq x,y,z < +\pi$ and found that {\em all} trajectories of fluid-particles starting from them are {\em ultra-chaotic}.
-This strongly suggest that ultra-chaotic trajectories of {\em all} fluid-particles should be a necessary condition of turbulence.
+First, let us use the unstable ABC flow for $A=1.0$, $B=0.7$ and $C=0.43$ as the initial condition of the NS equations (\ref{NS-1}) and (\ref{NS-2}) (with the external force per unit mass $\mathbf{f}=\mathbf{u}_{ABC} / Re$ as mentioned above), under small disturbances of initial velocity at the order of magnitude $10^{-3}$.
+It is found that, the flow is initially rather similar to the ABC flow at times that are too short for the tiny velocity disturbances to transfer to the macro-level; in this situation, about 49\% starting fluid particles are ultra-chaotic, according to table~\ref{C_ultra-T}.
+The transition from laminar flow to turbulence occurs approximately at $t \approx 50.0 = T_{tran}$, as shown in figure~\ref{C043-results}, where $T_{tran}$ denotes the time of the transition occurrence.
+Given the velocity field $\mathbf{u}$ of equations (\ref{NS-1}) and (\ref{NS-2}), we can investigate the chaotic property of trajectory (i.e. whether it is ultra-chaotic or normal-chaotic) of a fluid particle starting from $\mathbf{r}_{0}$ in a similar way as mentioned in \S~2.
+When $t=50$, we randomly choose 10000 starting fluid particles in $-\pi\leq x,y,z < +\,\pi$ and find that {\em all} trajectories of the fluid particles starting from them are ultra-chaotic.
+This numerical {\em experiment} strongly suggests that a necessary condition of turbulence is that almost {\em all} fluid particles should move along ultra-chaotic trajectories.

-Similarly, let us consider the {\em stable} ABC flow in the case of $A=1$, $B=0.7$ and $C=0$.
-Using the ABC flow $\mathbf{u}_{ABC}$ under a small perturbation at order of magnitude $10^{-3}$ as the initial condition, we numerically solve the NS equations(\ref{NS-1}) and (\ref{NS-2}) in $t\in[0,2000]$ and investigate the chaotic property of trajectory of the fluid-particles.
-It is found that in the case of $C=0$ the transition from laminar to turbulence {\em never} occurs and besides there is {\em no} ultra-chaotic motion of fluid-particles in the whole $t\in[0,2000]$.
-This suggests from another side that ultra-chaotic trajectories of fluid-particle should have a close relationship with turbulence.
+Similarly, let us consider the stable ABC flow in the case of $A=1$, $B=0.7$ and $C=0$.
+Using the ABC flow $\mathbf{u}_{ABC}$ subject to small disturbances at the order of magnitude $10^{-3}$ as the initial condition, we numerically solve the NS and continuity equations (\ref{NS-1}) and (\ref{NS-2}) in the time interval $t\in[0,2000]$ and investigate the chaotic property of trajectories of the 10000 randomly chosen fluid particles.
+It is found that, when $C=0$, transition from the laminar flow to turbulence {\em never} occurs, and moreover, there exists {\em no} ultra-chaotic motion for {\em all} of these fluid particles throughout $t\in[0,2000]$.
+This further confirms our suggestions that ultra-chaotic trajectories of fluid particles should have some relationships with turbulence.